 - industrial and even boutique commercial pet food may contain one or more of the above, and/or impurities, pollutants, contaminants, allergens, and even toxins - all of which can cause Diarrhea

-- raw food (real raw food, not the many commercial brands that claim to sell "raw food") may contain one or more types of the pathogenic microbes listed above, because the lack of prolonged incineration lets the naturally occuring microbes in raw food thrive until it gets eaten - which too can cause Diarrhea (and much worse)
+- raw meat - real raw meat, not the many commercial brands that claim to sell "raw meat" - may contain one or more types of the pathogenic microbes listed above, because the lack of prolonged incineration lets the naturally occuring microbes in raw food thrive until it gets eaten - which too can cause Diarrhea (and much worse)

 - or the dog may have scavenged outdoors or indoors a substance that the dog's metabolism is not used to digest, and so the organism responds with Diarrhea to expel the irritating matter.

-So, be aware that again, Diarrhea is nothing but the name of a symptom.
-Unless the physician analyses the cause of this condition, no amount of medicaments is going to provide cure, every drug will merely suppress or palliate the symptoms, and so the Diarrhea may pause or stop but the organism will soon show its sickness through other symptoms.
+Unless the physician analyses the cause of this condition, no amount of medication is going to provide cure, every drug will merely suppress or palliate the symptoms, and so the Diarrhea may pause or stop but the organism will soon show its sickness through other symptoms!

 Who Suffers Diarrhea

 Even worse, in our modern food chain meat is loaded with antibiotics and steroids!
 Thus the higher the declared "meat" content in the "pet food" that you may have been buying for your dog, the more antibiotics your dog will have received, even without any prescription.

 Because if there's any real meat in an industrial "pet food" packet (instead of the typically grinded bones) then for cost reasons it is the most contaminated meat: the meat that is not eligible for human consumption.